jackiefalvo/EnvDataAnalytics_CourseProject_FishingActivity_R/README.md

 ## Metadata

 Longline.csv
--mmsi: Anonymized vessel identifier
+- mmsi: Anonymized vessel identifier
--timestamp: Unix timestamp
+- timestamp: Unix timestamp
--distance_from_shore: Distance from shore (meters)
+- distance_from_shore: Distance from shore (meters)
--distance_from_port: Distance from port (meters)
+- distance_from_port: Distance from port (meters)
--speed: Vessel speed (knots)
+- speed: Vessel speed (knots)
--lat: Latitude in decimal degrees
+- lat: Latitude in decimal degrees
--lon: Longitude in decimal degrees
+- lon: Longitude in decimal degrees
--is_fishing: Label indicating fishing activity.
+- is_fishing: Label indicating fishing activity.
---0 = Not fishing
+-- 0 = Not fishing
---1 = Fishing.
+-- 1 = Fishing.
 Data values between 0 and 1 indicate the average score for the position if scored by multiple people.

 ## Quality assurance/quality control